MikeRega7/mikerega7.github.io/_posts/2023-02-11-htb-writeup-tabby.md

 ---
 layout: single
 title: Tabby - Hack The Box
-excerpt: "Tabby is fun and easy box"
+excerpt: "Tabby is fun and easy box where have to abuse of a LFI after that of Tomcat Host manager and create a malicious war also for root abuse of the LXC"
 date: 2023-01-11
 classes: wide
 header: